Behind-the-Counter Storage for Dispensary Budtenders: Speed, Compliance & Sales - Industrial 4 Less

 3. Counter Storage Layout Principles: The Golden Zone Framework

-Effective counter storage follows a three-tier merchandising model:
+Effective dispensary counter storage follows a three-tier merchandising model:

 Top Shelf: High-Margin Upsell Zone